08/05/2021 by socialistfight

 Cliff Slaughter died on 3 May 2021 at the age of 92.
 At the bottom of this article, we cite some of his important contributions to Marxist theories when he was won from the Communist party after the crisis there following Khrushchev’s 1956 secret speech outlining the crimes of Stalin and the subsequent invasion of Hungary in the same year, to put down that revolutionary uprising; proving that nothing had really changed.

 Peter Fryer (18 February 1927 – 31 October 2006) was expelled from the Communist Party for honestly reporting on the suppression of that revolution.
-He and Brian Behan, brother of the famous playwright Brian, led some hundreds from the CPGB into the SLL from 1956 to 1958.
+He and Brendan Behan, brother of the famous playwright Brian, led some hundreds from the CPGB into the SLL from 1956 to 1958.
 Fryer, the best of that crew, resigned in mid-1959 because Healy now reversed the relatively open orientation he had adopted to the working class organisations and imposed the old bureaucratic centralist regime.
 But Cliff Slaughter and a number of other ‘Red Professors’ remained and paid the price of unconditional capitulation to Healy, certainly after the mid-1960s.

 Most of this document is an excerpt from In Defence of Trotskyism No. 2, Summer 2011, which deals with the MsF, which was a successor organization of the WRP (Workers Press).
 It recounts how Slaughter and this group renounced Trotskyism via the Stalinist István Mészáros, author of Beyond Capital.